Great Hinckley Fire: September 1, 1894

 Much to Edward Barry's relief, William Best's passenger train was on time, and as it came to a halt at the Eastern station, a small crowd had already gathered to board.
 By this point, the wind was blowing a full gale, and burning embers showered George Ford, Best's fireman, as he struggled to take on water.
 The heat was so terrific that Ford was driven three times from the spout, but he kept aware that if the engine ran out of steam, he, the rest of the crew, and all of the passengers would die.
 Best's conductor, H.D.
 Powers went into the station to inquire about the conditions of the track south of town.
 After learning of the warning from the Pokegama train station, he determined the line to be impassable.
 Powers spotted Barry's freight sitting nearby on a sidetrack and proposed hooking the two trains together, using Best's coaches and Barry's boxcars to carry refugees to safety.
-Both crews agreed, and Barry reversed off of the sidetrack and attached his engine to the rear coach of William Best's train.
+Both crews agreed, and Barry reversed off of the sidetrack and attached his engine and cars to the rear coach of William Best's train.

 Five minutes later, the fire burned through the hose of the Hinckley fire department's water pumper, rendering it useless.
 Residents, now realizing that the town was doomed, began a desperate run to save their lives as the rapidly intensifying heat and the roar of the fire approached.
-Some rushed for the Eastern train, aided by Reverend Peter Knudsen (Hinckley's Presbyterian minister) and his wife.
-Others ran north along the St.P&D and Eastern tracks.
+Some rushed for the Eastern Minnesota train, aided by Reverend Peter Knudsen (Hinckley's Presbyterian minister) and his wife.
+Others ran north along the St.P&D and Eastern Minnesota tracks.
 By 3:45pm, a searing wind was blowing a curtain of dense black smoke, cinders, and firebrands through the dusty street; so great was the radiating heat that many townspeople's clothes caught fire before the main fire even arrived.